kevana/ummbNet/README.md

     $ python create_db.py
     $ python main.py

+`requirements.txt` includes psycopg2 for use with a Postgres database.
+To use a different database system you will need to install the DBAPI for it (e.g. mysql-python for MySQL).

-`load_test_data.py` contains dummy data (users, events, requests) you can load into your db.
-Do not load this in production.
+Optional: `load_test_data.py` contains dummy data (users, events, requests) to see how it looks with content.

     $ python load_test_data.py